-Submit a photo that will be used for the Redbird Card at this link: Photo Submission - before submitting, please review the Photo Submission Guidelines

-- You must login & submit BOTH a photo and image of your government issued ID (for verification). - Please read all of the guidelines before submitting. - If your photo does not meet the guidelines, you will receive a "rejected" email and be asked to try again. - Once your photo is accepted, an automated email will be generated.
-You can ignore the contents regarding pickup. - The Redbird Card Office will email the image of your ID no earlier than business day after acceptance which can then be printed out and put inside a badge holder. - We are not requiring physical ID cards given you may be participating in our program at a distance.
+- Physically come to the Redbird Card Office (1st Floor of the Bone Student Center) during their office hours to receive an ID. - This option is recommended for students who are on-campus or live within a reasonable driving distance. - Your photo will be taken in the office and the card will be issued within 5-10 minutes. - You cannot submit a photo online to be printed in the office. - Submit a photo that will be used for the Redbird Card at this link: Photo Submission - You must login & submit BOTH a photo and image of your government issued ID (for verification).
+If the image of your government issued ID is not submitted the Card Office, staff will not see your submission. - Please review the Photo Submission Guidelines before submitting. - If your photo does not meet the guidelines, you will receive a "rejected" email and be asked to try again. - Once your photo is accepted, an automated email will be generated.
+You can ignore the contents regarding pickup. - The Redbird Card Office will email the image of your ID the following business day after acceptance which can then be printed out and put inside a badge holder.